 The Brecon Beacons was given National Park status in 1957, and it’s crystal clear why.
-A fabulous part of Wales, you’ll find diverse landscapes – from the famous rugged mountains to the sprawling forests and moorland – as well as crystal blue lakes and even the odd waterfall.
+A fabulous part of Wales, you’ll find diverse landscapes, from the famous rugged mountains to the sprawling forests and moorland, as well as crystal blue lakes and even the odd waterfall.
 Whether you’re cycling or caving, there are plenty of ways to get out and enjoy the great outdoors here.
-So if you’re planning your next trip, or still need convincing, here are 5 reasons why everyone should visit the Brecon Beacons…
+So if you’re planning your next trip, or still need convincing, here are five reasons why everyone should visit the Brecon Beacons.

 Cantref Adventure Farm is without doubt one of the top family attractions to visit in the Brecon Beacons.
-There is plenty to enjoy with the kids while you’re here, and if the weather isn’t in your favour, rain needn’t ruin the fun – there’s always the indoor play zone and big animal barn to shelter you in style!
+There is plenty to enjoy with the kids while you’re here, and if the weather isn’t in your favour, rain need not ruin the fun.
+There’s always the indoor play zone and big animal barn to shelter you in style!
 However, if the sun is shining make the most of the outdoor attractions, including rides, a maze and pony rides!

 Voted as the ‘finest natural wonder’ in Britain, this attractive site is certainly worth a day-trip-detour on any trip to the Brecon Beacons.
 Dan-yr-Ogof is an impressive cave system covering a whopping 11 mile stretch.
 Here you’ll find remarkable formations including the ‘Alabaster Pillar’ – which is pretty much what it says on the tin!
-At this centre there are also two other impressive caves, over 220 life sized dinosaur models, as well as several other attractions to enjoy.
-Not to mention the spooky stories of the bones of some 42 humans, as well as numerous animal bones, that have been found in one of the nearby chambers of this cave system…
+At this centre, there are also two other impressive caves, over 220 life-sized dinosaur models, as well as several other attractions to enjoy.

 5. Stuff yourself silly at the food festivals